cywang117/dnd/Glossary.md

 D&D | Dungeons & Dragons
 DnD5e | Dungeons & Dragons 5th edition, the tabletop roleplaying game we're playing.
 XdY | A way of showing how many of a certain die to use, where X is the number of dice and Y is the type.
 For example, 3d6 is three 6-sided die.
 AC | Armor Class, or how hard you are to hit with attack rolls.
-An enemy attack rollof equal to or higher than your AC hits you.
+An enemy attack roll of equal to or higher than your AC hits you.
 AoE | Area of Effect, an RPG term for actions or abilities targeting a large area, instead of individuals.
 ASI | Ability Score Increase, a class feature available to every class at certain levels that allows you to increase your ability scores or take a feat.
 CR | Challenge Rating, a system for rating enemy difficulty.